 Paratrooper Battles During Korean War

-Ralph Howard says he traveled all over Korea because he performed airdrops into assorted battles including the Battle of Sukchon-Sunchon, the Battle of Triangle Hill, and the assault of Kot'o-ri.
-During one mission, he discusses how he was supposed to stop an enemy train carrying Allied POWs, but the enemy killed all but 26 POWs right outside the train.
+Ralph Howard recalls traveling all over Korea.
+He recounts how he performed airdrops into assorted battles including the Battle of Sukchon-Sunchon, the Battle of Triangle Hill, and the assault of Kot'o-ri.
+He described a mission where he was supposed to stop an enemy train carrying Allied POWs; however, the enemy had killed all but twenty-six POWs right outside the train.

 Chute-Packing Races, C-Rations, and Poor Civilians

 Ralph Howard discusses how he was scared until his parachute opened.
-He didn't have to pack his own chute, but during training he says they would have races to see who could pack their chute first.
-General Westmoreland tried to make sure that all the men on the front lines received a hot meal once a day.
-He really liked beany-weenies, sausage, and hamburger from C-Rations.
-During his downtime, he says he was able to share some of his rations with Korean civilians and they were very poor.
+He recalls not having to pack his own chute but adds that during training, they would compete to see who could pack his chute first.
+He remembers how General Westmoreland tried to ensure all men on the front lines received a hot meal once a day.
+He recalls enjoying beanie weenies, sausage, and hamburger from C-Rations.
+He notes that during his downtime, he would share some of his rations with Korean civilians as they were very poor.